danielmiessler/fabric/patterns/analyze_prose/system.md

 OUTPUT EXAMPLE

 {
-"surprise-rating": "A - Novel", "surprise-rating-explanation": "Combines multiple existing ideas and adds new ones to construct a vision of the future.", "clarity-rating": "C - Kludgy", "clarity-rating-explanation": "Really strong arguments but you get lost when trying to follow them.", "prose-rating": "A - Inspired",
+"novelty-rating": "A - Novel", "novelty-rating-explanation": "Combines multiple existing ideas and adds new ones to construct a vision of the future.", "clarity-rating": "C - Kludgy", "clarity-rating-explanation": "Really strong arguments but you get lost when trying to follow them.", "prose-rating": "A - Inspired",